rbock/kiss-templates/README.md

   Size of names: ${entry.first.size() + entry.last.size()}
 %}
 ```

+The serializer takes care of the required escaping, quoting, encoding, etc.

+### Raw data
+Sometimes you need to actually output some text as is.
+Then use `$raw{expression}`.
+It will just pipe whatever you give it to the `ostream` directly.

 ### Calling functions:
 If you want to call a function without serializing the result (e.g. because the function returns `void`), you can enclose the call in `$call{}`.